gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * The Java version (vendor, version).

 An example for a Gradle generated user-agent string: "**Gradle/1.2 (Mac OS X;10.8;amd64) (Oracle Corporation;1.7.0_04-ea;23.0-b12)**"

+### Documentation style improvements

+Our documentation has received a facelift to match our new style.
+Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

+The [DSL Reference](dsl/index.html) now indicates which features are deprecated or experimental.

 ## Fixed Issues